 - Weigh the resin and the appropriate hardener according to the recommended mixing ratio

-- if transparent casting resin is not to be used in colorless form, add suitable color pigments or pastes and stir thoroughly again
+- If transparent casting resin is not to be used in a colorless form, add suitable color pigments or pastes and stir thoroughly again

-- pour the finished mixture into the well or mold prepared for the resin
+- Pour the finished mixture into the opening or mold prepared for the resin

 Pouring Objects into Resin